harshbokadia/credit_risk_model_project/README.md

 All free and open source:
 `Python 3.10+` · `pandas` · `scikit-learn` · `XGBoost` · `SHAP` · `Optuna` · `imbalanced-learn` · `matplotlib` · `seaborn` · `Streamlit`

----

-## Resume bullet

-> Built an end-to-end credit default prediction system (Python, XGBoost, SHAP) on 30K accounts — achieving 0.67 AUC, capturing 88% of defaulters at the optimal threshold, and quantifying NT$11.3M net benefit via expected-loss simulation.
-Deployed as an interactive Streamlit app with live customer risk scoring and a business impact simulator.